 Now, as luck would have it, we recently moved house and guess what our local supermarket is?
 Yep, you’ve guessed it, WAITROSE!
 So I scampered home and decided to build an entire recipe around an entire ball of smoked mozzarella and here it is!
 I really must make it for Tom and Dan, maybe in another 18 years when it’s my turn to cook.

-You’ll need: A 10 inch non-stick loose bottomed tart tin or large baking tray
+You’ll need: A 10 inch non-stick loose bottomed tart tin or a large baking tray

 300g mixed tomatoes, sliced